 An internal pen test is similar to an external pen test except that it focuses on the inside of the company rather than the outside.
 An internal pen test looks for weaknesses within the organization itself.
 Hackers can look for ways to hack into the computers of employees, steal data, or cause damage to the company's infrastructure.
 Internal pen tests are typically used to see if there are any holes in the company's firewall or antivirus software.

 A covert pen test is exactly what it sounds like: a pen test that happens behind closed doors.
 A covert pen test is performed by a team of people who work together to identify potential threats to a company.
-These teams are called "pen testers," because they use pens to poke around the company looking for weak points.
-Sometimes, the team members wear masks to hide their identities.
-Other times, they don't.
+These teams are called "red teams" and several people at the company do not know that there is an ethical hack authorized and incoming.
+This testing process is useful for testing the strength of your security posture with your existing team of security.

 An open-box penetration testing involves providing the tester with some information beforehand about the target organization's security info.